Israeli troops briefly raid northern Gaza to ‘prepare’ for an expected full-scale incursion

 “The campaign will soon ramp up with greater force,” he added.

-During the overnight raid, soldiers killed fighters and destroyed militant infrastructure and anti-tank missile launching positions, the military said.
-It said no Israelis were wounded.
+The overnight raid into Gaza was the largest of several known brief incursions.
+The military said soldiers and tanks killed fighters and destroyed tunnels and anti-tank missile launching positions.
+The military said no Israelis were wounded.
 There was no immediate confirmation of any Palestinian casualties.

-Israeli Rear Adm.
-Daniel Hagari, a military spokesman, said the limited incursion was “part of our preparations for the next stages of the war.”
+Rear Adm.
+Daniel Hagari, a military spokesman, said the incursion was “part of our preparations for the next stages of the war.”

-The Gaza Health Ministry says more than 7,000 Palestinians have been killed in the war in less than three weeks, a figure that includes the disputed toll from an explosion at a hospital.
-That is more than three times the number of Palestinians killed in the six-week-long Gaza war in 2014.
+The figure of 7,000 deaths reported by the Gaza Health Ministry is more than three times the number of Palestinians killed in the six-week-long Gaza war in 2014.
 The ministry’s toll includes more than 2,900 minors and more than 1,500 women.

-On Wednesday, the wife, son, daughter and grandson of Wael Dahdouh, a veteran Al-Jazeera correspondent in Gaza, were killed in an Israeli strike.
-Dahdouh and other mourners attended the funerals on Thursday wearing the blue flak jackets used by reporters in the Palestinian territories.

-The fighting has killed more than 1,400 people in Israel, mostly civilians slain during the initial Hamas attack, according to the Israeli government.
+After Biden said he had “no confidence” in Gaza’s casualty figures, the Health Ministry on Thursday countered by releasing a more than 200-page document listing the names of 6,747 dead, including ages and gender.
+It said another 281 dead had not been identified and that hundreds still missing under rubble were not included in the count.

 The warning by the U.N. agency for Palestinian refugees, UNRWA, over depleting fuel supplies raised alarm that the humanitarian crisis could quickly worsen.
 Israel is still barring deliveries of fuel — needed to power generators — saying it believes Hamas will take it for military use.

-About 1.4 million of Gaza’s 2.3 million residents have fled their homes, with nearly half of them crowded into U.N. shelters.
-Hundreds of thousands remain in northern Gaza, despite Israel ordering them to evacuate to the south, saying those who remain might be considered “accomplices” of Hamas.
+About 1.4 million of Gaza’s 2.3 million residents have fled their homes, with nearly half of them crowding into U.N. shelters.
+Hundreds of thousands remain in northern Gaza, despite Israel ordering them to evacuate to the south and saying that those who remain might be considered “accomplices” of Hamas.

-In recent days, Israel has let more than 70 trucks with aid enter from Egypt, which aid workers say is insufficient and only a tiny fraction of what is needed.
+In recent days, Israel has let more than 70 trucks with aid enter from Egypt.

-“This is … a drop in the ocean,” said William Schomburg, an official with the International Committee of the Red Cross in Gaza.
+“This is a small amount of what is required, a drop in the ocean,” said William Schomburg, an official with the International Committee of the Red Cross in Gaza.
 “We are trying to establish a pipeline.”

-More than half of Gaza’s primary health care facilities and roughly a third of its hospitals have stopped functioning, the World Health Organization said.

-At Gaza City’s al-Shifa Hospital, the lack of medicine and clean water have led to “alarming” infection rates, the group Doctors Without Borders said.
-Amputations are often required to prevent infection from spreading in the wounded, it said.
+Elsewhere, Egyptian state-run media outlet Al Qahera News reported early Friday that an explosion hit the Egyptian resort town of Taba, which is near the border with Israel.
+Five people were wounded.
+The cause of the blast was not immediately clear, and The Associated Press could not immediately confirm the details.

 “The right to self defense by the United Nations Charter does not justify blatant violations of humanitarian and international law,“ said the statement, signed by Egypt, Jordan, Bahrain, The United Arab Emirates, Saudi Arabia, Oman, Qatar, Kuwait and Morocco.